louresb/instagram-dio/README.md

 ### Changes:

-* Developed the page entirely in English
+* I developed the page entirely in English
-* I used Figma to create a mobile mockup with my own Instagram
+* Mobile mockup with my own Instagram using Figma

 \* It is not a totally identical clone, it was made for study purposes only.